 A good source for documentation is

-In order to configure CUPS you will need to make sure
+In order to configure CUPS, you will need to make sure

 LPRng print system daemon

-is configured not to start automatically (in any
+not to start automatically.

 In addition the various print system commands (such as

-have two versions,
+have multiple versions, for example

 The commands such as